ploomber/doc/examples/streamlit/postgres-connection/README.md

 ![](app.png)

+You can find the corresponding blog post [here](https://ploomber.io/blog/streamlit-postgres/).

 ## Running the App
 In app.py, you will find this line of code.
-If you are deploying on the Ploomber cloud, set this to True.
+If you are deploying on the Ploomber Cloud, set this to True.

 ```Python
 cloud = False